USDA 538 Multifamily Development Loans

 The intended multifamily property must satisfy the following criteria in order to qualify:

-- Must be in a rural area or town with population not larger than 35 000, or on tribal land.
-The USDA created an interactive map of locations that qualify.
+Must be in a rural area or town, with a population not larger than 35,000, or on tribal land.
+The USDA has created an interactive map of locations that qualify.

-- Must be located within reasonable distance to essential services such as hospitals, schools, shopping malls etc.
+Must be located within reasonable distance to essential services such as hospitals, schools, shopping centers, etc.

-- The housing may not be used to house students, migrants or used as a health facility
+The property may not be used as a health care facility

 Multifamily housing under the USDA 538 loan program must ultimately bring dignity to its residents while serving as a solid investment for all parties involved.
 For this reason, the site must be located in a desirable and convenient location that would in no way reduce the quality of life for its tenants.
 Examples of such nuisances and/or health risks include but are not limited to:

 Sites adjacent to train tracks

 Sites with environmental concerns